ctfs/write-ups-2014/hack-lu-ctf-2014/get-your-gatling-at-garrettling-part-2/README.md

 >
 > Task B: Oh, my sweet revenge.
 >
-> Let's talk about revenge.
+> Let’s talk about revenge.
 I know our sheriff would not support it, but hey, Mr Garret was one of my closest friends and I demand revenge!
-To add a bit of symbolism - after all, we're in a Western - I want to pay the f*cker back using the very same weapon.
+To add a bit of symbolism — after all, we’re in a Western — I want to pay the f*cker back using the very same weapon.
 >
 > Unfortunately, every Behemot is tied to a certain processing unit.
-In absence of the corresponding unit, the weapon won't fire at all.
+In absence of the corresponding unit, the weapon won’t fire at all.
 We do not have said unit.
 Can you make the weapon fire regardless?
 >
-> [The flag corresponds to the trait the weapon expects from the correct processing unit and starts with "FLG_" (+ASCII) and is 32 bytes in size in total.]
+> [The flag corresponds to the trait the weapon expects from the correct processing unit and starts with `FLG_` (+ASCII) and is 32 bytes in size in total.]
 >
 > (*): Given you start to shoot about 30 seconds early.
 >